Contribution margin ratio

 The Monster company manufactures and sells two products.
 The data relating to sales and expenses for the last six months is given below:

 The total fixed expenses for the last six months were $60,000.
 Out of these fixed expenses, 50% were manufacturing and remaining 50% were related to marketing and administrative activities.
-There were no beginning and ending inventories.
+There were no any beginning and ending inventories.

 Required: Which product has the higher contribution margin ratio?

 Product A’s contribution margin ratio is 0.42 or 42% where as product B’s contribution margin ratio is 0.5 or 50%.
-Product B is contributing more for covering fixed expenses and generating profit because its contribution margin ratio is higher than product A.
+Product B is contributing more for covering fixed expenses and generating profit because its contribution margin ratio is higher than that of product A.